NiklasTiede/CheatSheet-Linux/README.md

 ## Anaconda

-`pip` and `pipenv` are focused around Python, neglecting non-Python library dependencies.
+`pip` and `pipenv` are focused around python, neglecting non-python library dependencies.
 This is where Anaconda starts to shine.
-It is a language-agnostic cross-platform environment manager simplifying the package management of non-Python libraries.
+It is a language-agnostic cross-platform environment manager simplifying the package management of non-python libraries.
 It's main audience is the scientific community.

 How to retrieve information about Anaconda, your environments and configurations.